2025 Porirua City Council election

-The 2025 Porirua City Council election was a local election to be held from 9 September to 11 October in Porirua, New Zealand, as part of that year's nation-wide local elections.
+The 2025 Porirua City Council election was a local election held from 9 September to 11 October in Porirua, New Zealand, as part of that year's territorial authority elections and other local elections held nation-wide.

 Voters elected the mayor of Porirua and 10 city councillors for the 2025–2028 term of the Porirua City Council.
 Postal voting and the single transferable vote system were used.

 Incumbent mayor Anita Baker won re-election to a third term.

-The council introduced a Māori ward at the 2022 election.
-In a referendum on its future held at this election, as part of a nation-wide series of referendums, voters elected to keep the Māori ward.
+The council introduced a Māori ward at the 2022 election; in a referendum on its future held at this election (as part of a nation-wide series of referendums) voters elected to keep the Māori ward.

 A majority of voters also voted in favour of exploring amalgamation with the Wellington, Lower Hutt, Upper Hutt and Greater Wellington councils, in an indicative poll on the issue.